Skip to main content

 By learning to view the world as a series of systems, and by understanding our part within them, we can begin to make better decisions, be better teammates and find infinite ways to be more productive in all areas of our lives.

-What Is Systems Thinking?
+What is the Main Focus of Systems Thinking?

-Systems thinking is a great tool to remind us to always consider the bigger picture, according to Brown.
 While it's easy to see how to take things apart, it can be much more challenging to understand how the individual parts interact to make up the big picture.

 Before sitting down on your own or with a team to devise a project, make a change, or solve a problem, consider the different systems your ideas could impact.

-What Are the Systems of Thinking Tools?
+What are Some Systems Thinking Tools?

 • Responsible